2026 Congress Scorecard Methodology

 • Ending military funding to Israel

-• Demanding a ceasefire and immediate humanitarian aid for Palestinians in Gaza
+• Demanding a permanent ceasefire and immediate humanitarian aid for Palestinians in Gaza

 • Supporting an end of Israel’s military occupation and blockade of Palestine